archzaq/Jamf/JamfCommands.md

 sudo jamf policy -event CyberArkUpdate
 ```
 #### Description
-Ensures the management account password isn't the old password, then attempts to install the new package<br />
+Ensures the management account password isn't the old password, then attempts to install the new package. **WILL ONLY INSTALL** if the management account exists, has the proper password, is an admin, and has a Secure Token<br />
 **Log Location:** `/var/log/CyberArk_Update.log`
 #### Steps
 1. `sudo jamf policy -event CyberArkPWChange`
 	- [`CyberArk EPM Agent - Pass Change - Script`](https://github.com/archzaq/Jamf/blob/main/Applications/CyberArk/CyberArk_Update.sh)
 2. `sudo jamf policy -event CyberArk25.3`
+	- Installs CyberArk 25.3 package

 # Self Service